Safeguarding and welfare requirements; Health

 On discovery of an incident, we report it to the appropriate emergency services – fire, police, ambulance – if those services are needed.

 If an incident occurs before any children arrive, our manager risk assesses this situation and decides]if the premises are safe to receive children.
 Our manager may decide to offer a limited service or to close the setting.

 Where an incident occurs whilst the children are in our care and it is necessary to evacuate the premises/area, we follow the procedures in our Fire Safety and Emergency Evacuation Policy or, when on an outing, the procedures identified in the risk assessment for the outing.

-We] keep an incident book for recording major incidents, including some of those that that are reportable to the Health and Safety Executive as above.
+We keep an incident book for recording major incidents, including some of those that that are reportable to the Local Authority or Health and Safety Executive as above.

 These incidents include: